Dallinger/Dallinger/docs/source/dummies_network.rst

         """Set whether the network is full."""
         self.full = len(self.nodes()) >= (self.max_size or 0)

 This function simply tells the Network to update the value in its full column to reflect its current size.
-It is called automatically by Dallinger when new Nodes are created so you don't need to worry about it, but its important to know that this function exists and when it is called so you know how Dallinger is keeping track of these things.
-The goal of this "book" is to pull back the curtain so you get to see Dallinger's inner workings as once you get to that point you'll be able to build new experiments with ease.
+It is called automatically by Dallinger when new Nodes are created so you don't need to worry about it, but it's important to know that this function exists and when it is called so that you know how Dallinger is keeping track of these things.
+The goal of this "book" is to pull back the curtain so that you get to see Dallinger's inner workings, as once you get to that point, you'll be able to build new experiments with ease.

 Kinds of Networks
 -----------------